yachnytskyi/go-blog-platform/README.md

 ## Initializing

-To set up the configuration files, rename the files in the following directories by removing the `.example` suffix from their filenames and adjust any necessary parameters within the files:
+To set up the project, run the following command:

-- `config/yaml/v1`
-- `infrastructure/script`
+- `make initial`

-After renaming, review and update the configuration settings to match your environment (local, development, staging, production, etc.).
+After this, review and update the configuration settings to match your environment (local, development, staging, production, etc.).

 ## API Endpoints